HeadspringLabs/website/source/headspring-toolbelt-2013/index.md

 XUnit - XUnit is becoming the preferred testing framework of many new projects.
 XUnit has more flexibility and some plugins not found with NUnit.

-Autofac - We use Autofac with XUnit to automatically populate test method parameters.
+AutoFixture - We use AutoFixture with XUnit to automatically populate test method parameters.
 The auto population of test parameters saves you from lots of object setup code when creating tests.

 Visual Studio - Load testing and automated web performance testing can be done in a snap using Visual Studio's web testing tools.
 You need the Premium version of Visual Studio 2012 to do these tests.

+FakeItEasy - A dead simple to use "mocking/stubbing" library where you just make "fakes".
+Where we would of used RhinoMocks or Moq in the past we now use FakeItEasy.

 ##Logging